 Forget the old fill-and-bill — 2022 is all about implementing clinical services that boost your bottom line.
-In the last year, independent pharmacists gained more rights and responsibilities than ever before.
+In the last year, independent pharmacists gained more authority than ever before.
 With each new move, pharmacists earned authority, credibility, and trust.
-In response, they opened up new services and created new streams of revenue for themselves.
+In response, they opened up new services and created new streams of revenue.

-If you’re looking to expand your scope of practice and pad your pocketbook, look no further.
+If you’re looking to expand your scope of practice and increase your profit, look no further.
 Learn about some of the most profitable clinical services in the industry and start implementing new opportunities for success in the New Year.

 Almost two years into the pandemic, jabbing arms has become standard practice — but did you know that you can expand your immunization program well past COVID-19?